sigmf/SigMF/sigmf-spec.md

 Rules for SigMF Collection files:
 1. The Collection file MUST be stored in UTF-8 encoding.
 1. The Collection file MUST have a `.sigmf-collection` filename extension.
 1. The `sigmf-collection` file MUST be either in the same directory as the Recordings that it references, or in the top-level directory of an Archive (described in later section).

 Rules for SigMF Archive files:
 1. The Archive MUST use the `tar` archive format, as specified by POSIX.1-2001.
 1. The Archive file's filename extension MUST be `.sigmf`.
-1. The Archive MUST contain the following files: for each contained Recording with some name given here meta-syntactically as `N`, files named `N` (a directory), `N/N.sigmf-meta`, and `N/N.sigmf-data`.
+1. The Archive MUST contain at least one SigMF Recording.
-1. The Archive MAY contain a `.sigmf-collection` file in the top-level directory.
+1. The Archive MAY contain one `.sigmf-collection` file in the top-level directory.
-1. It is RECOMMENDED that if Recordings in an archive represent continuous data that has been split into separate Recordings, that their filenames reflect the order of the series by appending a hyphenated zero-based index (e.g., `N-0`, `N-1`, `N-2`, etc.,).
+1. SigMF Archives MAY contain additional files (not specified by SigMF), and arbitrary directory structures, but the SigMF files within the Archive MUST adhere to all rules above when the archive is extracted.

 ### SigMF Dataset Format